Residence Hall Staff and Organizations

 Resident assistants serve as paraprofessional staff members in the Office of Residential Life.
 These 80+ student leaders develop a sense of community among residents and assist students with their personal, interpersonal and academic development.

 Residence Hall Directors

 A residence hall director is a full-time, live-in professional who serves as the supervisor and administrator of a residence hall community.
 Residence hall directors serve as part of a team that works with specific residence hall populations.
-Responsibilities include the development and training of paraprofessional staff members, coordinating programming to respond to the needs of the student population, crisis management and serving as student conduct officers.
+Responsibilities include the development and training of resident assistants, coordinating programming to respond to the needs of the student population, crisis management and serving as student conduct officers.